Research and development

 Innovation company Metsä Spring

-In 2018, Metsä Group established an independent innovation company, Metsä Spring Ltd. Metsä Spring's task is two-fold.
-On the one hand, it is supporting Metsä Group in the search for new business concepts, for Metsä Group, but also for the wider ecosystem.
+Metsä Group's innovation company Metsä Spring is supporting Metsä Group in the search for new business concepts, for Metsä Group, but also for the wider ecosystem.
 On the other hand, Metsä Spring is also supporting the research, development & innovation activities of the five current businesses of Metsä Group.
 Importantly, all endeavours that Metsä Spring participates in must have the potential to strengthen the Metsä Group business ecosystem in the long run.

-In 2022, Metsä Spring’s portfolio comprises six projects: two demo projects, four minority investment in startup companies, as well as a significant collaboration with Fortum (ExpandFibre, see below).
-The on-going demo projects focuses on converting pulps into (i) Kuura™ textile fibre and (ii) 3-dimensional fibre packaging solutions.
+In 2024, Metsä Spring’s portfolio comprises eight projects: two demo projects, six minority investment in startup companies, as well as a significant collaboration with Fortum (ExpandFibre, see below).
+The on-going demo projects focuses on converting pulps into Kuura® textile fibre and Muoto® fibre packaging solutions.
 The former is a collaboration with Japanese ITOCHU Corporation, whereas the latter is a collaboration with Valmet.
-Kindly check out the up-to-date portfolio here: https://metsaspring.com/projects/.
+Kindly check out the up-to-date portfolio here.

 Read more